 While having a plan for an electrical emergency is crucial, a system that responds automatically offers true peace of mind.
 A standby generator is more than a convenience; it’s a powerful safety net for your home.
 When the power grid fails, a Generac generator keeps your lights on, your home comfortable, and your essential systems running.
 It works behind the scenes, so you can carry on with your life, even when the neighborhood goes dark.
 This automated protection turns a stressful power outage into a minor inconvenience.

-Seamless Power with an Automatic Transfer Switch
+How an Automatic Transfer Switch Keeps Power On

 The magic behind a seamless power transition is the Automatic Transfer Switch (ATS).
 Think of it as the brain of your generator system.
 The ATS constantly monitors power from your utility company.
 The moment it detects an interruption, it disconnects your home from the utility line and signals your generator to start.
 Within seconds, the ATS switches your home’s electrical panel to generator power.
 This means your refrigerator, heating systems, and medical devices never miss a beat.
 A proper residential standby generator installation ensures this switch happens flawlessly every time.